 Anchor's Bay was the second established settlement in Leyvan.
 It is in a relatively sheltered bay and remains very small with just a few basic structures.
 The people who live there are mostly focused on fishing from shore, spearfishing, foraging along coastal tide pools, and gathering resources from the nearby jungle.
 The few ships that existed within the Maelstrom were disassembled years ago for building supplies as there was no ability to sail beyond the storm.
+In recent years, a relatively small number of ships has begun to call Anchor's Bay home as Levyvan's presence has grown.

 Excavation ((this is the in-game location where the Terranox campaign begins)) is located along the Turonian River and was stumbled upon by accident while trying to find other suitable settlement sites within Leyvan.
 It is quite close to the capital of Esratul (only a short walk away).
 The scouts who came upon Excavation discovered an ancient pyramid jutting out from the forest made from what appeared to be a single, enormous white stone with stair-like crystal patterns going in all directions and a large, clear crystal on top.
 Upon attempting to open the doors at the top of the pyramid to investigate further, the Maelstrom was triggered.
 From that point in time, Leyvan was isolated by a magical barrier that separated it from the rest of Terranox.
 The Maelstrom also cut off access to the Shadow Ways and other planes for all of Terranox.
-A small number of cabins and buildings were constructed at Excavation for use by researchers, but little else could be learned about the pyramid or how to open its doors and lift the Maelstrom.
-It was only with the arrival of the new Shadow Walkers that the doors at the top of the pyramid finally opened.
+A small number of cabins and buildings were constructed at Excavation for use by researchers, but little else could be learned about the pyramid or how to open its doors at the top of the pyramid finally opened.
 Within the pyramid sits an active gate to the Shadow Ways ((at present this is the only way for Player Characters to enter/exit the Shadow Ways on Terranox)).